top of page

 About me

-I study how bacteria evolve and survive in complex communities, with a focus on understanding the emergence and persistence of antibiotic resistance.
-My work bridges experimental microbiology, genomics, and ecological theory to answer: when do new genetic associations succeed or fail?
+I study how bacteria survive and evolve in complex communities, with a focus on understanding the emergence and persistence of antibiotic resistance.

 • bluesky-black-round-circle-logo-24460